Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 Both models are bit-level integrity guarantees that do not extend to operational behaviour.
 The fairness model is a structural property of the games; everything else is a separate concern.

-For readers new to the provably fair mechanism, the core math:
+For readers new to the cryptographically transparent mechanism, the core math:

 • The casino generates a random server seed and publishes its SHA-256 hash before any bet.